 So yes, I relate somewhat more to Rocky than Prince Siddhartha.
 The three of us, however, share an indomitable, relentless spirit, the insanity to keep pursuing our hopes and dreams.

 It wasn’t a mistake for any of the three of us to relentlessly pursue our hopes and dreams for all those years.
-It got me “off da rock” (Hawaii), my wife of over twenty years, and lots of heady, but “failed”, endeavors over these forty years of my career as a software developer.
+Pursuing them fueled my escape from “da rock” (Hawaii), got my wife of over twenty years, and lots of heady, but “failed”, endeavors over these forty years of my career as a software developer.
 But I’d gone ten thousand rounds with Apollo Creed and I sure did feel like it.

 Last year at this time, like Siddhartha Gautama, I wearily plopped down under a metaphorical bodhi tree to catch my breath and ponder what the fuck it was that I had been doing.
 It wasn’t the first time I sat under a big tree to ponder that.
 But all those other times after I caught my breath, I got back up to go another few dozen rounds with Apollo Creed, pursing my hopes and dreams.
 The so-called definition of insanity, right?